bitwarden/contributing-docs/docs/architecture/adr/0019-adopt-web-push.md

 ## Considered Options

+With respect to mobile notifications:

+- **Work around Azure Notification Hubs limits** - Since all mobile devices, even for self-hosted installations, must utilize the Bitwarden cloud for push due to certificate security, devise a solution that shards devices across many Notification Hubs within new subscriptions.
+- **Adopt a new offering for mobile push notifications** - Use something other than Azure Notification Hubs that doesn't have limits, perhaps with some technology sacrifices.
+- **Adopt a new combined push service provider** - Not only migrate away from Azure Notification Hubs but also select a service provider that supports native mobile notifications as well as other desired protocols like Web Push.

+With respect to protocol modernization:

 - **Keep the SignalR solution and continue to scale up** - Maintain the cluster of notifications service virtual machines and keep pushing for a larger set to handle scale.
-Move all mobile notifications to the custom solution and abandon Azure Notification Hubs.
+Also move all mobile notifications to the custom solution and abandon Azure Notification Hubs.
-- **Work around Azure Notification Hubs limits** - Since all mobile devices, even for self-hosted installations, must utilize the Bitwarden cloud for push due to certificate security, devise a solution that shards devices across many Notification Hubs within new subscriptions.
-- **Adopt a new offering for mobile push notifications only** - Use something other than Azure Notification Hubs that doesn't have limits, perhaps with some technology sacrifices.
-- **Adopt a new offering for non-mobile push notifications only** - Use something other than SignalR like a homegrown [Web Push][webpush] backend inside the notifications service.
+- **Adopt a new offering for non-mobile push notifications** - Use something other than SignalR like a homegrown [Web Push][webpush] backend inside the notifications service.
-- **Adopt a new combined push service provider and utilize Web Push** - Not only migrate away from Azure Notification Hubs but also utilize Web Push with a single, reliable service provider.
 Host a compatible Web Push backend for self-host with the clients that need it.
+- **Adopt a new combined push service provider** - Not only migrate away from SignalR where possible but also select a service provider that supports native mobile notification protocols.
+  Additionally implement a Web Push backend for self-host as described above.

 ## Decision Outcome

-Chosen option: **Adopt a new combined push service provider and utilize Web Push**.
+Chosen option: **Adopt a new combined push service provider**.

 ### Positive Consequences